tytydraco/yessleep/out/I_know_what_caused_that_horrific_school_fire_so_many_years_ago.md

 I ran home, and carefully laid the Creature on my bed, where I knew it would be undisturbed for the rest of the day.

 I still blame myself for not specifying the time it should burn the school down.
 But then, how could I have predicted the exact moment that it would be ready to breathe flames and fly?
-I had left it that next morning looking still quite miserable and ill, with no apparent desire to leave.
+I had left it that next morning looking still quite miserable and ill, with no apparent desire to leave my room.
 How could I have known that around 10am, it would take wing and soar out of my room?

-The first I heard of it was the fire alarms going off during second period.
+The first I heard of it was during the second period.
+Kaylee pointed out of the window and exclaimed "Fire bird!
+Dragon!"

+I turned to look, and glimpsed the Creature swooping around the building, followed by a plume of silvery-grey smoke.
+I still had no idea what it was planning to do then.

+Poor Kaylee.
+She was a "special needs" kid.
+I still see her curious round blue eyes, wondering at the universe, chewing her hair, in my dreams- my nightmares.

+The teacher said "Eyes ahead everyone".

+Those were the last normal words I heard.

+The fire alarms went off almost as the same tie I saw the flames and heard heard the crackles.

-The I saw the flames, hearing the crackles before I even heard the screaming and the heat slammed into me.
+And then the screaming began and and the heat slammed into me.

 I had had no idea how thoroughly such a Creature, even a small one the size of pigeon, could burn things.